Solana

 • Pricing: Free to download; performance fee on profitable bundles

-• Distribution: Signed installer at ai-frb.com/download
+• Distribution: official installer at ai-frb.com/download

 DegenBot